nyh3/tp/docs/UserGuide.md

 ### Timetable

 ### Daily Motivational Quotes
 Feeling Down?
-Dred looking at your packed timetable?
+Dread looking at your packed timetable?
 CantVas is here to save your day and uplift your spirits whenever you need it most(when looking at expenses and timetable)

 Everytime you start CantVas, we will provide you with a motivational quote to give you energy and encouragement to get through your day

 ## FAQ

+**Q**: What if I key in the wrong expenditure?

+**A**: Editing the table is not possible, in the event of erroneous input, please delete and input the correct expense

 **Q**: What kind of timetable is the app able to display?
 Is it for the whole semester, one month or one week?